section-engineering-education/engineering-education/content/articles/build-digital-clock-using-javascript/index.md

 #### HTML

-This is a markup language that gives the web content its structure, it is also referred to as the skeleton of the web.
+HTML is a markup language that gives the web content its structure, it is also referred to as the skeleton of the web.
 HTML is an abbreviation meaning Hypertext Markup Language.

 #### CSS

-It is an abbreviation meaning Cascading Style Sheet, it is the tool used to add designs like colors to our web content.
+CSS is an abbreviation meaning Cascading Style Sheet, it is the tool used to add designs like colors to our web content.
 It is the design, style, and formatting tool of web pages.

 #### JavaScript

-It is the scripting language of the web and it is also a lightweight interpreted language that compiles at runtime.
+JavaScript is the scripting language of the web and it is also a lightweight interpreted language that compiles at runtime.
 It is the language that adds interactivity to the web content hence it is widely in use.
 In this tutorial, we will use these tools to build a digital clock that displays the time of the day (hours, minutes, and seconds), the day, month, and the year.

-#### Implementation
+### Implementation

-To implement this tutorial, first, we need to create a folder in which you’ll create HTML, CSS, and JavaScript files with their respective extension(.html, .css, .js) using any code editor of your choice but for this tutorial, I’d prefer you use VScode.
+To implement the clock, first, we need to create a folder for our HTML, CSS, and JavaScript files with their respective extensions (.html, .css, .js).
+You could use any editor you wish but for this tutorial, I’d prefer you use vscode.

 #### First step